-If you eat out, if you eat uncooked fruits and vegetable, if you attend parties, if you swim at public beaches, the risk of you obtaining salmonella bacteria from an average, house pet when compared to the first risks is quite low.
-But many other risk factors need to be considered: Did you purchase the raw diet ready made?
-What is the strength of your immune system ?
-What are your personal hygiene habits and the quantity and species of the other pets you own?
-What are the habits and health of the other human members of your family?
+If you eat out, if you eat uncooked fruits and vegetable, if you attend parties, if you swim at public beaches, the risk of you obtaining salmonella bacteria from your average, house pet when compared to those other risks is quite extremely low.
+But many other risk factors need to be considered: Did you purchase your pet’s raw meat containing diet ready made?
+What is the strength of your immune system – are your likely to be immunosuppressed?
+What are your personal hygiene habits? (read here ) Do you wash the vegetables you consume. (read here) What number and what species of the other pets you own? (read here) Are some of them reptiles? (read here) What are the habits and health of the other human members of your family?
 What is your age, your rural or urban location, the season of the year?
-You can read about some of those factors here and here .
+Do you routinely take proton pump inhibitor antacids like Nexium® or Prilosec®? (read here)

-Is Salmonella The Only Risk In Raw Meat?
+Is Salmonella The Only Risk When I Feed My Pet Raw Meat?

-No, there are plenty of other bacteria and parasites that can be found in raw meat.
-But it is unusual to find them in hygienic supermarket cuts because the way farming is practiced in the Developed World today, reduce on-farm exposure to those diseases.
-Many of the larger parasites found in raw meat, as well as toxoplasma can be destroyed by freezing.
-There are other ways to deal with them that I will go over later.
+No. There are plenty of other bacteria and parasites that can be found in raw meat.
+But it is unusual to find them in hygienic supermarket cuts because the way farming is now practiced in the Developed World.
+There was a time when meat scraps and garbage were routinely fed to livestock for their protein content.
+Today the primary protein source in livestock feed is soybean meal.
+Even should the fresh meat your feed your dog or cat contains parasites or bacteria, there are ways to deal with that that I will go over later.

-That is untrue if you follow common sense procedures and incorporate a balanced vitamin/mineral supplement in your pet’s diet.
-If you just feed unsupplemented or incorrectly supplemented meat, that statement is true.
-The secret of success is to prepare these diets from the same foods you eat at home and to then add a balanced supplement obtained from a firm that has a seasoned animal nutritionists on their staff.
-Too much of these supplements is as bad as not enough – particularly when vitamin A and D are concerned.
-(If you are a worrywart about your pet’s calcium and vitamin D intake, you can have your pet’s blood sampled occasionally.
-Normal active vitamin D (calciferol) levels in dogs are about 23ng/mL (ref) Another option is to rely on a service such as the one offered by Michigan State (ref) to check that the diet you have prepared for your pet is nutritionally adequate.
+That statement is quite untrue – if you follow common sense procedures and incorporate a balanced vitamin/mineral supplement in your dog or cat’s diet.
+If you just feed unsupplemented or incorrectly supplemented meat and/or your table food, that statement is true.
+The secret of success is to prepare these diets from the same foods you and I eat at home and then add a balanced supplement obtained from a firm that has a seasoned animal nutritionists on staff.
+There are more and more of these independent veterinary nutritionists available online.
+Some veterinary school nutritionists offer this service as well (eg Michigan State & Davis).
+Too much of these supplements is as bad as not enough – particularly when vitamin vitamin A or vitamin D are concerned.
+If you are a worrier regarding your pet’s calcium and vitamin intake, you can have your pet’s blood sampled occasionally – although veterinarians and nutritionists are not in agreement as to what represents adequate “normal” levels in pets or people.

-The pet food industry has never funded the simple studies that would prove that, so one really cannot say.
-This is not astrophysics.
-My suspicions are that if they could really confirm that statement, those studies would have already been done.
-Animals and people thrive and tend to remain healthier when their diets have considerable variety – not when food ingredients remain constant.
+The pet food industry has never funded the simple studies that would prove or disprove that.
+So one really cannot say.
+Doing such studies is not that difficult or expensive.
+So my suspicions are that if they thought they had a good chance of confirming that statement, those studies would have been done long ago.
+Animals and people thrive and tend to remain healthier when their diets have considerable variety – not when food ingredients remain monotonous and constant.

-The Top Secret And Classified Reason – Less Profits When Pet Owners Prepare Their Pet’s Diet From Scratch
+The Top Secret Reason They Hate Home Prepared Diets – Less Profits For Them When You Prepare Your Cat & Dog’s Diets From Scratch

 Are You Getting Information From Both Sides Of This Issue Fairly And Equally?

 I Trust My Veterinarian.
-Shouldn’t I Just Take His/her Advice?
+Shouldn’t I Just Take Her Or His Advice?

-I have been a veterinarian for a very long time.
-Most veterinarians in private practice are honest folk who want only the best for your pet.
-But veterinarians learn to be biased toward caution.
-That is because clients only come to us when things go wrong.
-So we don’t see the dogs and cats that lived a long happy life eating raw foods, varied household scraps or gnawing on proper bones.
-We see the pets that were left to their own devices to eat unsupplemented meat, pizza scraps, Big Macs – or worse, those that got hung up on unsuitable bone fragments or garbage.
-And none of us, not even me, are old enough to remember the days when commercial canned and dry dog food was not available. (ref) Compounding that is the fact that veterinarians today are mercilessly bombarded with ads and advance men from the pet food industry.
+Most veterinarians in private practice are honest people who want only the best for your cat or your dog.
+Veterinarians like myself are trained to do our best to correct your pet’s health issues.
+The intricacies of nutritional biochemistry and metabolism are not things that are emphasized in our education.
+The vast majority of our clients come to us when things go wrong.
+So we don’t see the dogs and cats that live long happy lives eating home-prepared and raw foods.
+We see the pets that were left to their own devices or fed unsupplemented meat, pizza scraps, Big Macs etc. None of us are old enough to remember the days when commercial canned and dry dog food was not readily available. (read here) Compounding that is the fact that veterinarians today are mercilessly bombarded with ads and advance men from the pet food industry.
 We may be nice, but we are no more immune to brain washing than you are.
-A third major problem is that the nutritional training that current vets receive and the Journal articles that we read are all financed by the pet food industry.
-The Journal of the American Veterinary Medical Association is one of the last remaining professional journals that does not require a conflict of interest statement for the articles it publishes. (ref)
+The little we learn about canine and feline nutrition through the AVMA and our yearly required continuing education lecture credits are all financed by the pet food industry.
+The Journal of the American Veterinary Medical Association was one of the very last professional journals to require a conflict of interest statement for the articles it publishes.

 Enter The Dog And Cat Food Heavyweights

-I am going to tell you a bit about Hills Pet Nutrition and Science Diets, one of the larger pet food makers.
-The goals of Hills are not any different than the other big players in the Industry – they strive, as they should, to be a profitable and efficient business by selling as much dog and cat food as they can.
-Like most vets, I sold large quantities of their Prescription Diets.
-Some of those diets, and those of their competitors, are very effective in curing or controlling the health problems they were designed for.
-Hills began in the late 1920s , as the inspiration of a 28-year-old veterinarian in New Jersey, Mark Morris Sr. In 1928, there were only two small animal hospitals in the US and Dr. Morris’ owned one of them.
-His interest in dog and cat health and his education in animal nutrition made his pet food enterprise very successful.
-In 1976, Hills was purchased by Colgate-Palmolive Co.
-Its products are now available throughout the World.
-In 1999, Hills sales reached $1 billion.
+I am going to tell you something about Hills Pet Nutrition and Science Diets™, one of the larger pet food producers.
+The goals of Hills are not any different than the goals of the other big players in the pet food industry – they strive to be a profitable and efficient business.
+That means selling as much dog and cat food at the highest profit attainable.
+Like most veterinarians, I sold large quantities of their Prescription Diets™.
+Hills limits their sales to veterinarian middlemen as a way of keeping their product prices high.
+A few of those diets and those of their competitors, are actually very effective in curing or controlling the health problems for which they are marketed.
+Hills began making dog food in the late 1920s.
+Veterinary diets were the inspiration of a 28-year-old New Jersey veterinarian, Mark Morris Sr. In 1928, there were only two exclusively small animal hospitals in the United States and Dr. Morris owned one of them.
+His interest in dog and cat health and his unique education in animal nutrition made his pet food enterprise very successful.
+In 1976, Hills caught the eye of the Colgate-Palmolive soap company which bought the interests of the aging Dr. Morris and his veterinarian son out.
+Hills products are now available throughout the World.
+In 2020, Hills sales reached 2.2 billion dollars. (read here)

-1. It has a major presence in Veterinary Schools because it knows that pet owners rely on their veterinarians for feeding advice.
+1. It maintains a major presence in veterinary schools because it knows that pet owners rely on their veterinarians for feeding advice.
 Hills knows that the earlier in their careers that they can influence these young veterinarians, the more likely they will be to recommend their products through out their professional lives.
-So veterinary students, faculty, and staff are eligible for free pet food under the Hill’s College Feeding Program (ref)
+So veterinary students, faculty, and staff are eligible for free pet food under the Hill’s College Feeding Program.

-2. To thoroughly control the message, it lavishly endows and supports nutrition departments in US veterinary schools.
-You can read about some of those impressive activities here.
+2. To thoroughly control the public message, Hills lavishly endows and supports the nutrition departments in US and European veterinary schools.
+You can read about some of those impressive ans successful stateside activities here

-3. It carefully crafts public perceptions about its products, knowing that what goes in the bag is not nearly as important.
+3. The Hills company carefully crafts public perceptions about its products, knowing that what goes in their bag is not nearly as important as how it is marketed.
 Here is what they have to say about bi-product in their foods: